neoviki/graphical.interface.serial.monitor/README.md

-## Desktop application for a robotic gripper ( Based on Electron.js )
+# Desktop Application for Serial Monitor (Based on Electron.js)

 ![alt text](images/demo.jpeg)

+## Description

+This application is used to communicate with serial-powered devices via serial communication.
+Built with Electron.js, it connects to devices using a fixed baud rate of 9600.
+The application provides both Serial Reader and Serial Writer functionality, allowing you to read and write serial data in real-time.

+I use this application for my custom projects where I need to send specific commands to a robot gripper, but it can be adapted for any microcontroller-based or serial-powered device.
+This application is especially useful for debugging and monitoring serial communication between your computer and embedded systems.

-##  How to run this application
+## How to Run This Application

-	1. git clone <this_repo>
-	2. cd <this_repo>
+1. Navigate into the project directory:

+    ```bash
-	3. cd src
+    cd <this_repo>/src
+    ```

+2. Set proper permissions for the installation script:

+    ```bash
-	4. chmod 777 install.sh
+    chmod 777 install.sh
+    ```

+3. Run the installation script:

+    ```bash
+    ./install.sh
+    ```

-	5. ./install.sh    [ If there is an error, try running ./install_on_error.sh ]
+    > If you encounter an error, try running:

+    ```bash
+    ./install_on_error.sh
+    ```

+4. Launch the application:

+    ```bash
-	6. ./run.sh
+    ./run.sh
+    ```

 ## Test Cases [ Serial Reader and Serial Writer ]

-    Both test cases are tested with Arduino Uno.
+Both test cases are tested with **Arduino Uno** using a **baud rate of 9600** for serial communication.